misqlight/mathway-api/README.md

 - `expression` - Expression to submit (in LaTeX format)
 - `subject` - Answers subject (See all subjects list below)
 - `topicId` - ID of the topic
-- `customData` - Optional, Object.
-Custom topic data (e.g. `variable` to specify what variable to act with)
+- `options` - Optional, submit options
-- `language` - Optional, 2-letter code of answers language (See supported languages list below)
+  - `language` - 2-letter code of answers language (See supported languages list below)
+  - `customData` - Custom topic data
+    - `variable` - Variable to act with

 Return value is a `MessagesResponse` object